Agrin

 Agrin is a large proteoglycan whose best-characterised role is in the development of the neuromuscular junction during embryogenesis.
 Agrin is named based on its involvement in the aggregation of acetylcholine receptors during synaptogenesis.
 In humans, this protein is encoded by the AGRN gene.

 This protein has nine domains homologous to protease inhibitors.
 It may also have functions in other tissues and during other stages of development.
 It is a major proteoglycan component in the glomerular basement membrane and may play a role in the renal filtration and cell-matrix interactions.

 Agrin functions by activating the MuSK protein (for Muscle-Specific Kinase), which is a receptor tyrosine kinase required for the formation and maintenance of the neuromuscular junction.
 Agrin is required to activate MuSK.
 Agrin is also required for neuromuscular junction formation.

 Discovery

-Agrin was first identified by the U.J.
+Agrin was first identified at the U.J.
 McMahan laboratory, Stanford University.

 Mechanism of action

 During development in humans, the growing end of motor neuron axons secrete a protein called agrin.
 When secreted, agrin binds to several receptors on the surface of skeletal muscle.
 The receptor which appears to be required for the formation of the neuromuscular junction (NMJ) is called the MuSK receptor (Muscle specific kinase).
-MuSK is a receptor tyrosine kinase - meaning that it induces cellular signaling by causing the addition of phosphate molecules to particular tyrosines on itself and on proteins that bind the cytoplasmic domain of the receptor.
+MuSK is a receptor tyrosine kinase—meaning that it induces cellular signaling by causing the addition of phosphate molecules to particular tyrosines on itself and on proteins that bind the cytoplasmic domain of the receptor.

 In addition to MuSK, agrin binds several other proteins on the surface of muscle, including dystroglycan and laminin.
 It is seen that these additional binding steps are required to stabilize the NMJ.